 (a) The Group is involved in a number of legal matters, including applications to approve the filing of class actions, some of which may involve significant amounts.
 The developments and/or resolutions in some of such matters, including through either negotiations or litigation, are subject to a high level of uncertainty that cannot be reliably quantified at the reporting date.
-In addition, due to market conditions, regulators in certain jurisdictions have become more active in their regulatory oversight over our industry, mostly by means of information requests.
+In addition, due to market conditions, regulators in certain jurisdictions have become more active in their regulatory oversight over our industry.

-As at December 31, 2021, the total amount claimed with respect to legal matters, excluding those discloses below, as well as excluding claims in the ordinary course of business, which are covered by insurance (and in respect of which the Company has included a provision in the amount it is likely to bear, based on past experience) is approximately US\$ 9 million.
-Regarding the provision recognized in respect of legal matters, including insurance claims - see Note 15.
+As at December 31, 2023, the total amount claimed with respect to legal matters, excluding those discloses below, as well as excluding claims in the ordinary course of business, which are covered by insurance (and in respect of which the Company has included a provision in the amount it is more likely than not to bear, based on past experience) is approximately US\$ 24 million.
+Regarding the provision recognized in respect of legal matters, including insurance claims - see Note 16.

-In addition, within the ordinary course of business, the Company and its subsidiaries provided guaranties, which as at December 31, 2021 amounted to approximately US\$ 11 million.
+In addition, within the ordinary course of business, the Company and its subsidiaries provided guaranties, which as at December 31, 2023 amounted to approximately US\$ 45 million.

-27 Contingencies (cont'd)
+27 Contingencies (Cont'd)